 3. Avoid getting water in his ears, or gently insert cotton balls into the opening to keep out water.

-4. Lather your Siberian well with dog shampoo, rubbing your hands with and against the coat in circles.
+4. Lather well with dog shampoo, rubbing your hands with and against the coat in circles.

-5. Once you’ve shampooed your Siberian, rinse him thoroughly, making sure to get every last bit of soap out of the coat.
+5. Once you’ve shampooed him, rinse him thoroughly, making sure to get all of the soap out.

 6. When your done rinsing, rinse again!

-7. Dry him with a towel or a hair dryer set to a low setting, being sure not to burn or frighten him.
+7. Dry him with a towel or a hair dryer set to a low setting, being sure not to burn him.

 Nail trimming will go a lot easier if you handle your dog’s feet often.
 Nail clippers come in a few styles.
 Plier styles often comes with a safety to prevent cutting to deeply.
-A guillotine style with surgical steel blades.
-Be sure to keep some “quick stop” or something similar to stop bleeding if you do cut to far.
 Many people myself included, prefer to use a cordless Dremel tool to file the nails.
 This method works great but, some dogs don’t like the noise.
 However if you use it regularly and reward the dog with treats after each foot or if he is very upset by the procedure reward after each nail and only do a few at a time until he is more comfortable with the process.

 Trim each nail just a tiny bit at a time or you’ll risk cutting the quick, the blood vessel inside the nail.
 In a dog with light-colored nails, you can see the quick as a pink line running up the middle of the nail nearly to the end.
 On darker nails, you can see the quick by holding a flashlight under the nail.
 If you do cut the quick, dip the nail into styptic powder or gel to stop the bleeding.

-To clean your Siberians eyes, you’ll need a moist cloth.
+To clean your Dachshunds eyes, you’ll need a moist cloth.
 Whenever necessary, remove discharge from the corners of his eyes by wiping it away carefully with a moist cloth.
 If he seems to have constant eye discharge, bring him to the vet.
-If your Siberians brows or eyelashes are interfering with his eyes, your vet can trim those hairs carefully.

-Check your Siberians ears once a month for signs of mites or illness, and bring him to the vet if his ears have:
+Check your Dachshunds ears once a month for signs of mites or illness, and bring him to the vet if his ears have:

 • A color different from the skin